videojs/http-streaming/docs/a-walk-through-vhs.md

   PlaylistController --> SegmentLoader
 ```

-Besides options and the `sourceUpdater_` from MPC, the segment loaders are given a [playlist](https://github.com/videojs/http-streaming/blob/0964cb4827d9e80aa36f2fa29e35dad92ca84111/src/segment-loader.js#L988).
+Besides options and the `sourceUpdater_` from PC, the segment loaders are given a [playlist](https://github.com/videojs/http-streaming/blob/0964cb4827d9e80aa36f2fa29e35dad92ca84111/src/segment-loader.js#L988).
 This playlist is a media playlist from the `masterPlaylistLoader_`.
 So looking back at our parsed manifest object:

 ```
 Manifest {